-To adopt through the foster care system, families are encouraged to begin with Orientation (Resource Family or Heart Gallery) and go through the Adoption Learning Path.
+To adopt a child in State's custody, families are encouraged to begin with Orientation (Resource Family Orientation or Heart Gallery of Alaska) and go through the Adoption Learning Path+.
 Families are expected to get licensed.
-Once a child has been placed in your home and the plan is for a minimum of three months and the plan is for adoption, the adoption home study is conducted.
+Once a child has been placed in your home, has been there for a minimum of three months, and there is a plan for adoption, the adoption home study is conducted.
 Each of these pieces is explained in detail below.

-BASIC PIECES OF ADOPTING FROM FOSTER CARE
+BASIC PIECES OF ADOPTING A CHILD IN STATES CUSTODY

-- 1. Orientation-Resource Family (foster-adoption, legally free)

-- 2. Foster Care Licensure (Allows Placement) or Positive Home Study

-- 3. Adoption Learning Path (AK Center for Resource Families)

-- · Core Training for Resource Families

-- · Building Families Through Adoption
+- 1. Orientation-Resource Family (foster, adoptive, kinship) - 2.
+Foster Care Licensure (Allows Placement) or Positive Home Study - 3.
+Adoption Learning Path+ (AK Center for Resource Families) - a.
+CORE Training for Resource Families - b.
+Adopting Through OCS - c.
+Building Families Through Adoption (BFTA) - d.
+Trust Based Relational Intervention (TBRI)

-- Adopting Through OCS

-- Family Profile